 - Corn starch, sodium bicarbonate, and shea butter: An aluminum-free natural deodorant that neutralizes odor, absorbs sweat, and goes on smoothly is important during this phase.
 Make sure to use one that doesn’t have endocrine disruptors.
 I personally love the Clean Deo as it stops the stank and manages sweat even during workouts!
 My husband loves the Primally Pure Charcoal Deodorant.

 - Squalene and phytic acid: Oil production is at its highest in this phase, so you’ll only need a light moisturizer to keep skin supple.
 Squalene oil is great for all skin types.
 It isn’t heavy or greasy, and doesn’t clog pores.
 I also love moisturizers with phytic acid, as it helps to shed off dead skin buildup, but in a gentle way.
-My two favorite lightweight moisturizers for this phase are the Countermatch Adaptive Moisture Lotion (normal and dry skin) and the Countercontrol Matte Gel Cream.

 Choosing Products Without Endocrine Disruptors